-You use the chairs in your office every day, and they’re bound to get dirty whether you want them to or not.
-To ensure that your chairs stay looking their best year after year, take these tips for the regular cleaning and maintenance of all upholstery types.
+You use the chairs in your office every day, and they’re bound to get dirty even if you’re careful.
+To ensure your chairs look their best year after year, take these tips for the regular cleaning and maintenance of all upholstery types.

 General Chair Care

 Always test cleaning techniques on an inconspicuous spot first.
-This can be the bottom of the chair, the back of it or anywhere else that doesn’t show.
-Just make sure that you test an unseen spot before you try a new cleaning method on the whole chair.
-Even if you’re only using a mild soap, you never know how certain substances might react with your specific chair.
-Testing a hidden spot first will ensure that you don’t damage an important part of the furniture.
+Try the bottom of the chair, the back, or anywhere else that doesn’t show.
+Make sure you test an unseen spot before you try a new cleaning method on the whole chair.
+Even if you only use a mild soap, you never know how certain substances might react with your specific chair.
+Testing a hidden spot first will ensure you don’t damage an important part of the furniture.

 Remove stains immediately.
 The longer a stain sits, the harder it is to remove.
 Do yourself a favor and clean it up now.

 Beware of breathing in harsh chemicals.
 If using a cleaning agent that has a strong scent or chemical smell, only clean in a well-ventilated area.

 Always check your chair for a tag with cleaning instructions.
 Most office chairs have a tag under the seat that outlines care tips.
 Look there first before beginning any cleaning.

 Fabric upholstery can usually be cleaned using water-based cleaning agents or water-free solvents.
 First, vacuum any crumbs that may be hiding in cracks and crevasses.
 If you don’t have a vacuum cleaner handy, use a can of compressed air.
 Next, mix a few drops of mild soap in a bucket of water.
 Using a soft, lint-free cloth, wipe this on your test spot first.
 If it looks good, wipe down the entire chair, then use a second lint-free cloth to wipe it dry.